ethereum/consensus-specs/specs/core/0_beacon-chain.md

 The primary source of load on the beacon chain are "attestations".
 Attestations simultaneously attest to a shard block and a corresponding beacon chain block.
 A sufficient number of attestations for the same shard block create a "crosslink", confirming the shard segment up to that shard block into the beacon chain.
 Crosslinks also serve as infrastructure for asynchronous cross-shard communication.

+## Notation

+Unless otherwise indicated, code appearing in `this style` is to be interpreted as an algorithm defined in Python.
+Implementations may implement such algorithms using any code and programming language desired as long as the behavior is identical to that of the algorithm provided.

 ## Terminology